Emerge Stronger – Leading through Covid-19 Stress

 While working with our clients, we have been surveying them on their stressors.
 Our surveys show the following:

-- Financial stability and security is the number one concern
+Financial stability and security are the number one concern.

 I have a stepdaughter who works as a COVID-19 nurse.
 For me, I worry about her.
 She is a single mother of two boys.
 What happens if she gets sick?